Caroline de Crespigny: My Souvenir, or, Poems (1844)

-Whilst De Crespigny's own work remained hidden, her translations of poets such as Maciej Kazimierz Sarbiewski, Annette von Droste-Hülshoff and Justinus Kerner introduced these literary figures to a wider English-speaking audience.
+Whilst De Crespigny's own work remained hidden, her translations of poets such as Maciej Kazimierz Sarbiewski, Annette von Droste-Hülshoff and Justinus Kerner introduced these literary figures to the Anglosphere.

 Later years

 Source material for de Crespigny's final years until her death in Heidelberg on 26 December 1861 is sparse, and knowledge is largely from the correspondence of her admirer Thomas Medwin.
 In 1858 he published, in The New Monthly Magazine, Renderings in Latin that contained the last contemporaneous translations by Caroline de Crespigny.

 In 2016 The Bodleian Library, University of Oxford acquired an album of her verses and drawings providing scholars with access to her work.